ACA Camp at Lake Sebago and Sebago Canoe Club Cabin – New Fees and Rules for 2019

 To get to the camp, take the New York State Thruway north to Exit 15A, Sloatsburg/Suffern.
 Take Route 17 north to Seven Lakes Drive.
 Turn right and go exactly 3.2 miles.
 After you have passed the entrance to Harriman State Park, the ACA camp will be down the first road on your left.
 The sign says SB2: ADK and Nawakwa.
 If you are on Seven Lakes Drive and you see the lake on your left, you have passed the entrance to the camp

 You MUST SIGN IN and PAY ACA CAMP FEES at the Pavilion at the top of the hill every day you are there.
 NO PETS of any kind are allowed in the ACA camp.

 If your guest is going to come with you several times in a season, you may decide to purchase ACA membership for them instead of paying the higher non-member fees.
-An individual membership costs $40, and a family can join for $60.
+Each individual membership costs $25 per year.
 You can find information at americancanoe.org, at the Pavilion, or from the camp director, Linda Peterson, in cabin C-25 up the hill.

 If you find yourself at the camp frequently, you may purchase a season pass instead of paying every day you visit.
 It costs $65 for an adult, $50 for a senior (over 65), $30 for a child (under 18), or $150 for a family, and is good from May 1 through October 15.
 You can get an application at the Pavilion, from the camp director, or you can download one at: aca-atlanticdivisionblog.com/aca-camp-at-lake-sebago/season-pass/.
 Remember, you must still sign in to the camp every day, even if you have a season pass.